Loss of taste; Metallic taste; Dysgeusia; Hypogeusia

 Follow your health care provider's instructions.
 This may include changes to your diet.
 For taste problems due to the common cold or flu, normal taste should return when the illness passes.
 If you smoke, stop smoking.

-Call your provider if your taste problems do not go away, or if abnormal tastes occur with other symptoms.
+Contact your provider if your taste problems do not go away, or if abnormal tastes occur with other symptoms.

 The provider will perform a physical exam and ask questions, including: